 Twitter has become an important tool for connecting people and extending the reach of existing services and corporate messages by building the relationship with the relevant audiences.
-An Agency/Authority can use this media to promote its products and services and also be used to enhance the brand image.
+An Government entity can use this media to promote its products and services and also be used to enhance the brand image.

 Twitter is more than a platform to disseminate information; it provides opportunities to listen to conversations and gather information in real-time.

-- ✓ Each Agency/Authority should have a unique profile name - ✓ The profile name should be short and concise (Maximum of 15 characters) - ✓ Should have a biography description of the profile. - ✓ If logo is present, it should represent the organization or agency - ✓ The theme should promote the Agency/Authority brand identity - Recommends having 120 characters per message so that messages can be easily re-tweeted.
+- ✓ Each Government entity should have a unique profile name - ✓ The profile name should be short and concise (Maximum of 15 characters) - ✓ Should have a biography description of the profile. - ✓ If logo is present, it should represent the organization or Entity - ✓ The theme should promote the Government entity brand identity - ✓ Recommends having 120 characters per message so that messages can be easily re-tweeted. - ✓ Abbreviations when used should be very common and should be clear for the user

-- ✓ Abbreviations when used should be very common and should be clear for the user - ✓ Proof read your Twitter messages not only for typos and grammar, but also for any politically incorrect implications - ✓ Ensure that the communication message is legal, decent, honest and truthful - ✓ People might ask you questions you can't answer; refer them to someone who can. - ✓ When there is a need to share more information, provide a link back to the main website by providing short URL's - √ Keep the followers engaged by setting the regular posting schedule at least once weekly - ✓ Respond to twitter messages which can add more value to the conversation - ✓ Use hash # before creating a topic - ✓ Use @ before a username
+- ✓ Proofread the Twitter messages not only for typos and grammar, but also for any politically incorrect implications - ✓ Ensure that the communication message is legal, decent, honest, and truthful - ✓ People might ask questions that cannot be answered; refer them to someone who can. - ✓ When there is a need to share more information, provide a link back to the main website by providing short URL's - ✓ Keep the followers engaged by setting the regular posting schedule at least once weekly - ✓ Respond to twitter messages which can add more value to the conversation - ✓ Use hash # before creating a topic - ✓ Use @ before a username